 I can’t guarantee that it’s free of errors or enough updated, and I strictly invite any reader to check other websites too for a more redundant information

-WHO I AM AND MY NORTHERN LIGHTS JOURNEYS
+SOME WORDS ABOUT ME AND MY NORTHERN LIGHTS JOURNEYS

 This is a list of the journeys i have undertaken to see the northern lights:

 - February 2012, Norway: saw the northern lights 2 nights out of 3